vincecampanale/blog/_drafts/2017-06-07-new-keyword.markdown

 Good morning, afternoon, evening, or night.
 I have some things to share with you about the `new` keyword in Javascript.
 Important things.

 I'll start with some context and background about Constructor functions and the `class` keyword.
-Then, I will explain exactly what the `new` keyword is *doing* under the hood.
+Then, I will explain exactly *what* the `new` keyword is doing under the hood.
 Next, I will show *how* it is doing what it does by implementing it in code.
-Finally, I will explain *why* it does these things and give a couple arguments for avoiding this approach altogether in most situations.
-The information presented here comes from [these](https://www.youtube.com/watch?v=Y3zzCY62NYc) [resources](https://medium.com/javascript-scene/javascript-factory-functions-vs-constructor-functions-vs-classes-2f22ceddf33e), processed by my brain.
+Finally, I will explain *why* it does these things and give a couple arguments for avoiding this approach to Javascript object creation altogether in *most* situations.
+The information presented here comes from [these](https://www.youtube.com/watch?v=Y3zzCY62NYc) [resources](https://medium.com/javascript-scene/javascript-factory-functions-vs-constructor-functions-vs-classes-2f22ceddf33e) and several others, processed by my brain.

 ### Constructor functions
 A Constructor function is a function that builds and returns a new instance of object.
 It looks like this: